rmhsilva/node-buspirate/README.md

 ##Install

-The project is currently not in the npm registry due its youth, so you'll have to clone the repository to use it.
-Then install dependencies.
+node-buspirate is in the npm registry!

+	npm install node-buspirate

+Or you could always clone / fork this repo:

 	git clone https://github.com/rmhsilva/node-buspirate.git
 	cd node-buspirate && npm install